 Microphones Best for Panelist Simplicity

 Although headsets and lavalier microphones may seem at first like the obvious choice, there are some drawbacks that should be considered.
 For example, the process of getting the panelists mic-ed can be time-consuming, and it requires them to be backstage immediately before their participation.
 If you are switching from one set of panelists to another and plan to reuse the mics, there will be downtime while the switches are made.
-Headsets and lavs are the most expensive mic-ing options, and while quality is always worth an investment, you may be able to achieve all your goals for a professional AV production with another choice.
+Headsets and lavs are the most expensive mic-ing options, and while quality is always worth an investment, you may be able to achieve all your goals for a professional production with another choice.

 The Microphone For Last-Minute Presenter Arrivals